 The lake’s beauty is the appearance of two water birds on occasion.
 The two ducks are thought to be the lake’s cleaners.
 The ducks are believed to clean the lake daily by removing all the leaves that fall into the lake.
 They also clear all the white bubble-like stuff grown over the lake.

 Spectacular and unusual sightings that science cannot explain have been recorded at the lake site several times.
 If the visitors are lucky and blessed with merit, Moenmo is said to display her Phodrang, rampart, conch, prayer flag, butter lamp, and flower.
-If they are lucky, people also believe they will be blessed with gifts such as a conch, pearls, and a valuable urn.
+If they are lucky, people also believe they will be blessed with gifts such as a conch, pearls, and an urn.

 The house where the mermaid stayed is still standing today.
 The fifth generation of Lui Phodrang’s residents (the palace of the mermaid) still lives there.